jaericho/jaericho.github.io/_posts/2020-09-08-Umbrella-Academy-2019.md

 The woman without powers finally meets a really nice guy.
 He's so accommodating and normal. *(I bet he's evil and just using her for her hidden powers.)*

-All while there is a countdown to the apocalypse. *(I bet the woman without powers is involved.)*
+All the while there is a countdown to the apocalypse. *(I bet the woman without powers is involved.)*

 I'm not trying to crap on the whole thing.
 It was entertaining, well acted, had high production value, and there were a few twists I didn't see coming.
 However, I did guess all the major plot points correctly. *(and if I guessed them, they were obvious.)*